 An Irving Oil spokesperson emphasized the company’s commitment to supporting local artists and communities.
 “We were thrilled to work with Holly to include her beautiful artwork on our newest retail location,” they said.
 “And we’re equally excited to donate the original piece to the Rochester Museum of Fine Arts, where it can be enjoyed by residents and visitors for years to come.”

-“We believe that residents and visitors to the city will appreciate the work Irving has done to include public art,” said Wyatt.
+Matt Wyatt, founder of the RMFA, echoed this sentiment.
+“We believe that residents and visitors to the city will appreciate the work Irving has done to include public art,” he said.
 “We are so grateful that they decided to donate the original piece to our collection.
-We look forward to sharing it with the community for years to come.”
+It will be a welcomed addition to the museum, and we look forward to sharing it with the community.”

 Through her art, McKay has helped to create a vibrant and welcoming atmosphere in the heart of Rochester.
 Her work serves as a testament to the power of art to bring people together and inspire positive change in communities.